JuWeber99/InnerTxn_PytealTutorial/article.md

 Now ... as the contract is created on the blockchain and *Alice* can setup it up for her needs.
 She wants now to set the price per license to **1000** *microAlgo* and the total amount of licenses to **100**.
-She names the asset and the units of it and links data on ipfs via the url, to link a file containing another visually showable proof.
+She names the asset and the units of it and links data on ipfs via the url, to link a file containing another visual proof.
 Also she can set a refund period.
 The refund period specifies the time a buyer is allegible to give back license units and get his algo back

 ```